jhamlet/node-infuse/README.md

    -h, --help                    Print this and exit.

 NOTES:
-In the case of INPUT_PATH being a directory, if OUTPUT_PATH is a directory each file from INPUT_PATH will be infused and placed in OUTPUT_PATH.
-If OUTPUT_PATH is a file, all files from INPUT_PATH will be infused and combined into OUTPUT_PATH.
-If OUTPUT_PATH is meant to be a directory, it must exist first.
+If OUTPUT_PATH is a directory then each file from INPUT_PATH will be infused and placed in OUTPUT_PATH.
+If not a directory OUTPUT_PATH is assumed to be a file, and all files from INPUT_PATH will be infused and combined into OUTPUT_PATH (as '-i, --infuse').
 ~~~

 ### Dependencies ###

+These are installed when **infuse** is installed.

 ~~~
 proteus:   >=0.0.x